santa-teresa-costa-rica

 Playa Hermosa

-On only a 10 minute drive outside of Santa Teresa town you will find Playa Hermosa which is a great surf spot for those looking for something quieter than Santa Teresa.
-Here you will find consistent waves with a sandy break which is why most surf camps and teachers bring their beginner surfers here to learn surfing with confidence.
+On only a 10-minute drive outside the town of Santa Teresa, you will find Playa Hermosa which is a great surf spot for those looking for something quieter than Santa Teresa.
+Here you will find consistent waves with a sandy break which is why most surf lessons are given at Playa Hermosa.

 Playa Carmen